TheJenos/laradump-vscode/README.md

 # Laradump (Free alternative of Spatie ray)
 ## Setup

-You need to install laradump-php in to your laravel project
+You need to install thejenos/laradump in to your laravel project

 ```bash
 composer require thejenos/laradump